 - The most recent model has a secondary skimmer basket to catch more dirt.

 - Includes two pumps for use in pools above and on the ground.

 - Pump timer function available on the device.

-You will have learned that although our small pools are less expensive and require less labor than large children, they still deserve all the loving care we can give them.
+Although small pools are less expensive and require less labor than larger pools, they still need care and on-going maintenance.

 Getting good quality small swimming pool filters (and pumps) will improve the efficiency and effectiveness of your pool.